svendroid/adventofcode2021/Readme.md

 # Advent of Code 2021

 This year I want to improve my kotlin skills.
-Maybe use the puzzles to explore new features in kotlin.
+Explore new language feature, revisited concepts I already use, ...

-What did I learn?
+What did I learn so far?

 ## Day 1